zdravkov/kendo-docs/api/web/splitter.md

 ### collapse

 Collapses a specified pane.
-Invoking this method will force the widget to redraw and it will trigger `layoutChange` and `resize` events.
+Invoking this method will force the widget to redraw and it will trigger the `resize` event.
 Note: Invoking the method will not trigger a collapse event.

 #### Parameters